 First, the information of salient image edges need to be extracted.
 The method proposed in [8] is applied.
 It basically has two steps.
-1. Each edge segment is decomposed by alpha matting technique, which describes the neighboring region as a linear combination of two sides of this segment through an alpha channel.
+1. Each edge segment is decomposed by the alpha matting technique, which describes the neighboring region as a linear combination of two sides of this segment through an alpha channel.
 A soft edge smoothness prior is applied to super resolve the alpha channel, which is further used to synthesis a HR smooth and sharp edge.
 2. To improve the image quality for the regions without salient edge segments, a back-projection based post-processing step is employed.
-Since we only need salient edge information to guide the back-projection, so the resulting image of step 1 is extracted as the edge guidance image, assume it is \mathbf{I}{a}^{h} .
+Since we only need salient edge information to guide the back-projection, the resulting image of step 1 is extracted as the edge guidance image, assume it is $\mathbf{I}q^h$ .

 Secondly, we recover the image details by the proposed bilateral back-projection algorithm.
 It can enhance the entire image quality without introducing other artifacts.
-The initial image I_0^h is set equal to I_g^h .
+The initial image $I_0^h$ is set equal to $I_g^h$ .
 The original bilateral filtering in Eqn.
-4 is modified as follows extracted from the input image itself, instead, a fixed edge guidance image \mathbf{I}{a}^{h} is used to convey the desired edge distribution information into the iteration procedure.
+4 is modified as follows extracted from the input image itself, instead, a fixed edge guidance image $\mathbf{I}g^h$ is used to convey the desired edge distribution information into the iteration procedure.
 There are generally two cases.
-For a homogeneous region in \mathbf{I}{a}^{h} , the bilateral back-projection algorithm is the same as the original one, thus the error is back-projected almost isotropically.
-On the other hand, for a region near a step edge, the error will be only propagated in the part on the same side of the edge with the position corresponding to the LR error on the HR image.
-We use the same guidance image throughout the entire process instead of updating it dynamically according to \mathbf{I}{t}^{h} for two reasons: (1) The resulting local intensity fluctuation will not influence the updating procedure, thus stable edges can be produced.
+For a homogeneous region in $\mathbf{I}g^h$ , the bilateral back-projection algorithm is the same as the original one, thus the error is back-projected almost isotropically.
+On the other hand, for a region near a step edge, the error will be only propagated in the part on the same side of the edge as the position corresponding to the LR error on the HR image.
+We use the same guidance image throughout the entire process instead of updating it dynamically according to $\mathbf{I}t^h$ for two reasons: (1) The resulting local intensity fluctuation will not influence the updating procedure, thus stable edges can be produced.
 (2) It also improves the efficiency, since the filter need to be computed only once without updating.
-For color images, three color channels are processed separately.